ModelOps

-ModelOps (model operations), as defined by Gartner, "is focused primarily on the governance and life cycle management of a wide range of operationalized artificial intelligence (AI) and decision models, including machine learning, knowledge graphs, rules, optimization, linguistic and agent-based models".

-“ModelOps lies at the heart of any enterprise AI strategy”.

-It orchestrates the model life cycles of all models in production across the entire enterprise, from putting a model into production, then evaluating and updating the resulting application according to a set of governance rules, including both technical and business KPI's.
+ModelOps (model operations or model operationalization), as defined by Gartner, "is focused primarily on the governance and lifecycle management of a wide range of operationalized artificial intelligence (AI) and decision models, including machine learning, knowledge graphs, rules, optimization, linguistic and agent-based models" in Multi-Agent Systems.
+"ModelOps lies at the heart of any enterprise AI strategy".
+It orchestrates the model lifecycles of all models in production across the entire enterprise, from putting a model into production, then evaluating and updating the resulting application according to a set of governance rules, including both technical and business key performance indicators (KPI's).
 It grants business domain experts the capability to evaluate AI models in production, independent of data scientists.

 A Forbes article promoted ModelOps: "As enterprises scale up their AI initiatives to become a true Enterprise AI organization, having full operationalized analytics capability puts ModelOps in the center, connecting both DataOps and DevOps."

 History

 In a 2018 Gartner survey, 37% of respondents reported that they had deployed AI in some form; however, Gartner pointed out that enterprises were still far from implementing AI, citing deployment challenges.
 Enterprises were accumulating undeployed, unused, and unrefreshed models, and manually deployed, often at a business unit level, increasing the risk exposure of the entire enterprise.
 Independent analyst firm Forrester also covered this topic in a 2018 report on machine learning and predictive analytics vendors: “Data scientists regularly complain that their models are only sometimes or never deployed.
 A big part of the problem is organizational chaos in understanding how to apply and design models into applications.
 But another big part of the problem is technology.
 Models aren’t like software code because they need model management.”

-In December 2018, Waldemar Hummer and Vinod Muthusamy of IBM Research AI, proposed ModelOps as “a programming model for reusable, platform-independent, and composable AI workflows” on IBM Programming Languages Day.
+In December 2018, Waldemar Hummer and Vinod Muthusamy of IBM Research AI, proposed ModelOps as "a programming model for reusable, platform-independent, and composable AI workflows" on IBM Programming Languages Day.
 In their presentation, they noted the difference between the application development lifecycle, represented by DevOps, and the AI application lifecycle.